16 Affordable Accredited Homeschool Programs in 2022

 #16.
 Adventure Academy (Adventure Academy Homeschool Program)

+This is one of the most affordable accredited homeschool programs.
 From the creators of ABCmouse, Adventure academy is a learning platform presented as an interactive world of activities.
 It is perfect for elementary and middle school-aged students who want to expand their skills in math, science, language arts, and more.

 It makes learning fun as your kids can select the missions they go on from reading comprehension, writing strategies, and vocabulary development to mathematical operations, scientific inquiry.